jesusjorge/pysite/README.md

 I do this for clarity.
 I want to be able to find the actual real line that is raising such Exception.

 ---
-I don't ask users if they wish to do a pip install.
-I do it myself automatically.
-Looks dangerous, I admit.

----

 I pass the global() context to every exec() in my code.
 While some people may claim that this pollutes the context, this is exactly what I want.
 I want to be able to "agregate" objects to my execution enviroment.